Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

-This troper's proverbial dams broke when he saw Snape's tears coursing down his face.
-They seemed to me like tears of a sort of melancholy joy, that he was finally going to join the woman he loved at last.
+Snape's tears coursing down his face seemed like tears of a sort of melancholy joy, that he was finally going to join the woman he loved at last.
 And his final act was to give perhaps his most treasured possessions, his own memories of Lily, to her son.

 It's not much compared to other examples, but Harry finding out that he must die.
 Unlike in the book, where he handled it with semi-detached calm, you can just see this news hit Harry like a train.
 His first few movements are jerky, and he has a hand over his heart for half the scene... never once saying a word, yet conveying it all anyhow.

 Harry actually saying his goodbyes to Ron and Hermione in person, unlike the novel.Part 2 is a clinic in how to take heartwrenching material from a novel and make it more staggering in terms of emotion.

 From that same scene: "I'll go with you."
 Hermione has to know that going into the Forest with Harry is suicide... but she offers to go with him anyway, so her best friend doesn't have to die alone.